Jolene Campbell: Women's

-From 2012-2014, Campbell played third for the Amber Holland rink which included Brooklyn Lemon and Dailene Sivertson at front end.
+At the 2012 Scotties Tournament of Hearts, Holland would utilize Campbell as fifth player, when Tammy Schneider was injured.
+Campbell would play six out of eleven round robin games, and finished round robin with the highest player percentages among seconds.
+The following season, Campbell played third for the Amber Holland rink which included Brooklyn Lemon and Dailene Sivertson at front end.
 Campbell won one World Curling Tour event as a member of the Holland rink, the 2013 Boundary Ford Curling Classic.
 The team placed third at the 2013 Saskatchewan Scotties Tournament of Hearts and tied for fifth at the 2014 Saskatchewan Scotties Tournament of Hearts.
 After the season, Campbell left the Holland rink to form her own team, including former Scottish champion Kelly Schafer (formerly Wood), Teejay Haichert and Kelsey Dutton.